 These are the requirements for safety and performance specified in Annex I of the three medical device directions.
 These directives are divided into general requirements for all devices, and requirements regarding design and construction (MDD & AIMD), or design and manufacturing (IVDD).
 The Essential Principles outlined for Australia and in the GHTF guidance document are similar, with only a few minor differences.

 What does the 4 digit number next to the CE Mark mean?

-    The 4 digit number is the Notified Body number.
-Click here for a link for a list of the Notified Bodies with each of the 4 digit numbers.
-This database can also be used to identify which Notified Bodies are able to issue CE Certificates for each type of product.
+The four-digit number is the Notified Body number.
+Click here for a link for a list of the Notified Bodies with each of the four-digit numbers.
+This database can also be used to identify which Notified Bodies can issue CE Certificates for each type of product.